magictrick-dev/Sigmafox/documentation/Compiler.md

 # `Compiler` Class Documentation

 The `Compiler` class is responsible for parsing, validating, and generating output based on the given input file.
 It interacts with a `DependencyGraph`, an `Environment`, and `SyntaxNode` elements to process and analyze the code structure.
+The main purpose of this class is to centralize all the required components that the compiler needs to operate.
+Specifically, `Environment` is of note due to many internal facilities relying on it.
+Source file resolution occurs in the `DependencyGraph` class and is used by the parser to ensure that there are only unique inclusions as well as detecting circular dependencies.

 ## Constructor